You may want to first read up on what is a process and what is a thread.

-A WebSphere JVM has pools for threads, appropriately called thread pools.
+A WebSphere application server has pools for threads, appropriately called thread pools.

 - In the left panel of the WebSphere admin console, select Servers > Server types.

 - Select Thread pools.